Streaming audio to Voicegain for real-time Speech-to-Text/ASR

 The type of application and its requirements for latency and network resiliency

-Related to the above - the quality of the network between the app and the STT platform.
+Related to above - the quality of the network between the app and the STT platform.

-At Voicegain we currently offer five different methods/protocols to support streaming to our STT platform.
-The first three are TCP based methods and the last two methods are UDP based.
+At Voicegain we currently offer seven different methods/protocols to support streaming to our STT platform.
+The first three are TCP based methods and the last four methods are UDP based.

 TCP based methods are generally a good idea if the quality of network is very robust, for example, MPLS connectivity between app and STT platform or if the app is co-located with the same cloud provider or datacenter as STT platform.